jeremenichelli/jeremenichelli.github.io/_posts/2015-03-26-how-to-shuffle-an-array.md

 ### The best solution out there

 I supposed that this problem wasn't new and that probably smarter people than me already had a solution for a well distributed and performant algorithm.
 Luckily that was true.
-The solution is very old and it's called <a href="http://en.wikipedia.org/wiki/Fisher–Yates_shuffle" target="_blank">Fisher-Yates shuffle</a> named after Ronald Fisher and Frank Yates and it assures that any possible permutation is equally likely and it's the one applied by underscore library in their **_.shuffle** method.
-You can check that implementation <a href="https://github.com/jashkenas/underscore/blob/master/underscore.js#L342" target="_blank">here</a>.
+The solution is very old and it's called <a href="http://en.wikipedia.org/wiki/Fisher–Yates_shuffle" target="_blank">Fisher-Yates shuffle</a> named after Ronald Fisher and Frank Yates and it assures that any possible permutation is equally likely.
+This algorithm is the one applied by underscore library in their **_.shuffle** method and you can see its implementation in <a href="https://github.com/jashkenas/underscore/blob/master/underscore.js#L342" target="_blank">github</a>.

-If you need this code without underscore dependencies here's a <a href="https://jsfiddle.net/jeremenichelli/4ze2buLa/2/" target="_blank">fiddle</a> with the method and some tests showing how well distributed are the frequencies.
+If you need this code without underscore dependencies here's a <a href="https://jsfiddle.net/jeremenichelli/4ze2buLa/2/" target="_blank">fiddle</a> I've created with the method and some tests showing how well distributed are the frequencies.
 You can also check its performance in this <a href="http://jsperf.com/most-performant-shuffle-method-for-arrays" target="_blank">profile</a>.

 ### Wrap-up